forest-fire/firemock/docs/api.md

 ## Querying Firebase {#querying}

-If you know how to query Firebase, then you know how to largely know how to query the **firemock** API.
+If you know how to query Firebase, then you largely know how to query the **firemock** API.
 Here's a simple example (we're putting this into a test where we're using the _mocha_ test runner and _chai_ grammer):

 ```js
 it('test something about appointments', done => {